UFO 50 - Every Game Played and Graded, Part 2

 Divers - A strange RPG that clearly recycles the Sub-nautical Porgy engine, this game sends a trio of lizard people--divers--into the murky depths of an oceanic labyrinth.
 Movement is slow, visibility is limited, and contact with the always-lurking enemies reduces the game into a mundane, turn-based "let's trade hits until one dies" sort of affair.
 Early on, even the simplest foes are dangerous, which means players will have to exercise some heavy grinding and ponderous caution.
 Whether Divers is "good" really depends on one's tolerance for its brand of plodding, cryptic adventuring.
 Likely, most will just scratch their heads before returning to Porgy or any number of UFO 50's many Metroidvania-esque quests.

 Rock On!
 Island – Yet another strategy game…but this time, it’s of the tower-defense mold, resembling everything from Fieldrunners to PixelJunk Monsters but with a prehistoric theme.
 As the inexplicable cavegirl Zola (apparently, the women wear the pelts in this society), players must “spend” meat to raise defenders against a constant onslaught of reptilian and saber-toothed invaders.
 These critters barrel out from one side of the map and begin wending their way towards the opposite end; should too many reach the cave-clan's entrance, it’s game over and yet another retry.
 And an emphasis on that retry—the game gets tricky, fast, with little room for error in both the placement of troops and whom to upgrade for the higher, trickier waves.
-Overall, it’s more a game of trial-an-error that true brain bender, and with no rewind feature or checkpoints within matches, it’s patience—more than smarts—that will see players through to the end.
+Overall, it’s more a game of trial-an-error than true brain bender, and with no rewind feature or checkpoints within matches, it’s patience—more than smarts—that will see players through to the end.
 Fun but unremarkable.

 Pingolf - Mobile gamers are probably aware of the Super Stickman Golf series, a surrealistic version of the sport in which a nondescript golfer must navigate a series of absurdist courses filled with obstacles and travails completely removed from reality and, certainly, a staid game of golf.
 In short, it was fun…and Pingolf essentially copies the concept with a futurist twist.
 Robots, not humans, are now the pro-golfers, and the courses—more than a gauntlet of pits, valleys, and water hazards—can be better likened to the innards of a pinball table.
 Bumpers, plungers, bouncers, and backgrounds are all depicted in that classic dithered 'n garish Commodore 64 aesthetic.
 The physics are satisfying and the presentation is excellent…but, as with a lot of games in this collection, the difficulty spikes fast with a steep learning curve.
 Compared to the (seemingly) aimless Golfaria, however, this is the golf game to play.